mattbierner/blog.mattbierner.com/_posts/2016-01-29-hamt-plus-one.md

 // Build count of words in `book` const map = hamt.mutate(map => {
     // The map can be mutated within this block, but these mutations
-    // cannot leak outsite of the block.
+    // cannot leak outside of the block.

     // Note how we don't have to assign the value of `map` to the result
     // because `map` is mutated.